AFC-AI2C-Cohort-04/coleman-code/cloud_native/week_2/task_1.md

 known red herrings and write-up inconsistencies
 - location should be "eastus" not "eastus2"
 - change directory name "handout" to "project" to match write-up and provided code
-- terraform output variable strings need to be stored as raw (without quotation marks)
-- azure-packer.pkr.hcl provided from handout contains false assumptions
+- "azure-packer.pkr.hcl" provided from handout contains false assumptions
 - change directory name "task1-monolith" to "monolith" before submitting for task 1

 1.   create main resource group and vm (replace password)